-This ceremonial our wish displays To advance Utopia's nation'l ways.
+This ceremonial our wish displays To emulate Great Britian's modern ways.
 Though lofty aims catastrophe entail, We'll gloriously succeed or nobly fail!

 UNACCOMPANIED CHORUS

 Eagle High in Cloudland soaring-Sparrow twittering on a reed-Tiger in the jungle roaring-Frightened fawn in grassy mead-Let the eagle, not the sparrow, Be the object of your arrow-Fix the tiger with your eye-Pass the fawn in pity by.
 Glory then will crown the day-Glory, glory, anyway!